geotools/geotools/docs/developer/guide/roles/committee.rst

 * It is recommended that PMC members maintain a released module

-* Alternatives such documentation or user list have worked for previous PMC members such as Rueben Schulz and Micheal Bedward
+* Alternatives such documentation or user list have worked for previous PMC members such as Rueben Schulz and Michael Bedward

 Nominations
 ^^^^^^^^^^^